Shashiverma04/hotel-booking-website/README.md

 # 🏨 Hotel Booking Website

-A frontend hotel booking website built using HTML, CSS, and basic JavaScript as part of my early web development learning phase.
+A frontend-focused hotel booking website built using **HTML, CSS, PHP, and basic JavaScript** as part of my early web development learning phase.
-This project focuses on website structure, layout design, and simple interactivity.
+This project focuses on website structure, layout design, basic server-side handling, and simple interactivity.

 ---